Get your best dance moves at the ready for a party at the World Stage!

-We’ve assembled a wonderful line up of music and dance from around the world, all presented by local artists living in Northern Ireland.
-Bust a Bollywood move with our South Asian Dance Academy, explore the beauty of Bulgarian culture or get into the groove with Zimbabwean beats.
+We’ve assembled a wonderful line up of music, dance and discussion from around the world, all presented by local artists living in Northern Ireland.
+Bust a Bollywood move with our South Asian Dance Academy, transport yourself to the sun kissed sounds of Spain or get into the groove with Zimbabwean beats.
 There’s a little something for everyone!

-BASORK is a five piece fusion group whose compositions are influenced by Irish, European and Middle Eastern sounds.
-Brass, Strings and Woodwind combine with hints of jazz, funk and various traditional musics with big melodies and lots of improvisation.
+Basork are a fusion group whose compositions are influenced by Irish, European and Middle Eastern sounds.
+Brass, strings and woodwind combine with hints of jazz, funk and a dose of traditional sounds with big melodies.

 South Asian Dance Academy

 Local members of the Chinese community present traditional Chinese fan dancing, which is a centuries old dance style from China.
-The group is lead by dancer Weihong who performs all over Northern Ireland teaching people about Chinese culture.
+The group is led by dancer Weihong who performs all over Northern Ireland